Application status: Open

 Complete the program

 To complete the program, all training and testing must be completed within 8 weeks of your assigned start date and prior to March 31, 2023.
 Program evaluation surveys must also be completed after 90 days and 12 months of completing the training and testing, which are distributed by Ballad Group.

 Ballad Group works with driver training schools to monitor your progress through the program.

-For questions related to applications, eligibility, and the status of your grant application please contact:
+For questions related to applications, eligibility, and the status of your grant application, contact:

 950, 10104 103rd Avenue